covoiturage-libre/covoiturage-libre/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+CovoiturageLibreRails5 is a Carpooling Open Source platform, originally created for the French website http://covoiturage-libre.fr

+It aims at providing a free carpooling service for the shared economy, without profit and without a company controlling the service.

+## Install

-* Ruby version
+* Ruby and Rails version

-2.3.1
+`ruby 2.3.1`

+`rails 5.0.0.rc1`

-* System dependencies
+* System dependencies (versions originally used on this project

-postgresql 9.3+
-postgis
+`postgresql 9.5.3`

+`postgis 2.2.2`

 * Configuration

+Create a database.yml with postgis adapter

+`cp config/database.yml.example config/database.yml`

 * Database creation

+`bundle exec rake db:create`

 * Database initialization

+`bundle exec rake db:create`

 * How to run the test suite

+planning on using rspec

 * Services (job queues, cache servers, search engines, etc.)

+probably important later

 * Deployment instructions

+let's start on heroku

 * ...